-For children whose fifth birthday falls between 1 April 2024 and 31 August 2024 (summer born children) who do not reach compulsory school age until September 2023, parents who do not wish them to start school in school year 2023/24 but to be admitted to the Reception Year in September 2024 should proceed as follows: They should apply at the usual time for a place in September 2023 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2024.
+For children whose fifth birthday falls between 1 April 2024 and 31 August 2024 (summer born children) who do not reach compulsory school age until September 2023, parents who do not wish them to start school in school year 2023/24 but to be admitted to the Reception Year in September 2023 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2024.
 NB parents will need to provide supporting reasons for seeking a place outside the normal age group and should discuss the position with the head teacher as early as possible.
 The school will consider the request carefully and, if it is agreed, this should be clear before the national offer day (17 April 2023), and their application for the normal age group may be withdrawn before any place is offered.
 They should then reapply in the normal way (no later than 15 January 2024) for a Reception place in September 2024.
 If their request is refused, the parents must decide whether to wait for any other offer of a place in September 2023 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the of the summer term 2024 for a Year 1 place in September 2024.
-Parents should be aware that the Year 1 group may have no vacancies and it could be full with children transferring from the 2023/24 Reception Year group.
+Parents should be aware that the

+Year 1 group may have no vacancies and it could be full with children transferring from the 2023/24 Reception Year group.
 NB agreement by the school in 2023 to defer does not guarantee a place in September 2024 - the normal over-subscription criteria apply.